 Meet the North Valley Guides

+Ryan Johnston is the founder, executive director, and guide for Cast Hope.
 Over the years, Ryan has witnessed how fly fishing can foster important relationships for him and others.
 Time spent fly fishing together creates a special bond between people.
 When a person considers the beauty of the land, the soothing flow of the river, and the exhilaration of trying to catch the fish that live in the river’s cold waters, it is no wonder that people come together in a special way on the river.
 Each day on the river is unique, holding its own special memories that last forever.
 Ryan’s father taught him that each day on the water is a gift from God, and we must be grateful for the opportunity to live in a country where we have the freedom to pursue our passions.
 So of course, Ryan’s passion is to spend time fly fishing with those he loves.
 Through divine inspiration, he has created Cast Hope, an organized method of blessing others with the joy and bonding of fly fishing.
 It is his dream to deepen relationships, teach fly fishing, and create stewards for the environment.

 Todd "Slim" Cancilla